-It may be appropriate to wear head and shoe covers when indicated by a risk assessment.
+It may be appropriate to wear head covering when indicated by a risk assessment.
 DHCWs who wear turbans, hijabs or other head covering may consider wearing protective covering in high risk situations.
 Wipeable indoor shoes covering the toes should be worn.
 The risk of spread or transfer of contaminants by shoes in a dental practice setting is low.